 Resumes or Curriculum Vitae (CV)

 A Curriculum Vitae (CV) is a document that lists accomplishments in great detail and can span over two or more pages.
 The important difference between a CV and a resume is that while both can be organized in chronological order, only the CV lists achievements from your whole career.
-In other words, the CV details education and accomplishments, such as awards, publications, honors, over the course of your full working career while the resume may only list relevant accomplishments that would most prepare an applicant for working in that position.
+In other words, the CV details education and accomplishments, such as awards, publications, honors, over the course of your full working career while the resume may only list relevant accomplishments that would prepare an applicant for working in that position.
 It is more common now for candidates to follow the resume style page format for creating a CV.

 You created a stunning resume, meticulous cover letter, and successfully submitted your job application.